Minor Consent

 - Health care workers who have been exposed to the individual’s blood.

-If the individual wants someone else to access their test results, they must complete a medical records release form or a similar document provided by their state’s health department.
+If the individual would like their test results released to any other parties, they will need to provide the facility that conducted the test with a completed medical records release form or a similar document provided by their state’s health department.